 4. Spark Hire - Mid-Market One-Way and Live Video

-Spark Hire holds a 4.8/5 rating on G2 and offers the most transparent pricing in this category.
-The platform supports both one-way async interviews (candidates record responses on their own time) and live video interviews.
-It's SOC 2 Type II certified and integrates with 40+ ATS platforms.
+Rated 4.8/5 on G2, Spark Hire offers the most transparent pricing in this category.
+Both one-way async interviews (candidates record responses on their own schedule) and live video are supported natively.
+SOC 2 Type II certified, it integrates with 40+ ATS platforms.

 Key features: